 - Youth Initiatives

 The Atlantic Workforce Partnership has contributed to several projects including the Atlantic Apprenticeship Harmonization Program, the Atlantic Immigration Pilot, and assisting provinces in negotiating Workforce Development Agreements and Labour Market Development Agreements with the Government of Canada.

-Newfoundland and Labrador is the current chair of the Atlantic Workforce Partnership Secretariat.
+Prince Edward Island is the current chair of the Atlantic Workforce Partnership Secretariat.